-Well located single family home on Pass a Grille beach only steps to the beach.
-Walk everywhere.
+Best location!
+Historic family home on Pass a Grille beach only steps to the beach.

-The 8th Avenue Historic District is only one block long but has all cute stores and restaurants and across the Gulf Way is the Paradise Grill on the beach.
+The 8th Avenue Historic District is only one block long but has all cute stores and restaurants.
+The Paradise Grill is on the beach for breakfast or burgers..
 This is living!

-If you want some culture, get in the car and drive 20 minutes to the Dali Museum, the Museum of Fine Arts, very pretty Downtown St. Petersburg with Beach Drive stores and restaurants.
-Get a drink at the Vinoy and watch the boats and people, some famous.
-This is a day well spent.
-You can walk everywhere in Downtown.
+If you want some culture, get in the car and drive 20 minutes to the Dali Museum and the Museum of Fine Arts.
+Downtown St. Petersburg is wonderful!

 Attractions Within Walking Distance

 The Merry Pier for fishing and boating.

 The 8th Avenue Historical District with interesting shops.

 Gaylene's Gift Shoppe on Pass A Grille Way at 9th Avenue